CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Single Intance Shorthand

 In most situations, there are several instances of a class.
 Therefore, an array is a natural choice for the JSON representation.
-However, in cases where only a single instance is used, the syntax can feel cumbersome.
-This specification allows for a simpler property dictionary
+In cases where only a single instance is used, this specification allows for a simpler property dictionary.

 To enable this shorthand, omit the `count` field.
 Then `properties` is interpreted as a dictionary of property names to single values.
 This is more convenient than the usual behavior where a nested object is used for each property.